At a high level, what is the challenge of AI alignment?

 The field of AI alignment combines formal logic, mathematics, computer science, cognitive science, and philosophy in order to advance that project.

-This is the philosophy; the other half of Bostrom’s formulation is the deadline.
-Traditional philosophy has been going on for almost three thousand years; AI alignment must be solved before the development of superintelligent AI, an event which may be anywhere from years to centuries away.
+This is the philosophy; the other half of Bostrom's formulation is the deadline.
+Traditional philosophy has been going on for almost three thousand years; AI alignment must be solved before the development of superintelligent

-If the alignment problem isn't adequately addressed by then, we are likely to see poorly aligned superintelligences that are unintentionally hostile to the human race, with some of the catastrophic outcomes mentioned above.
+If the alignment problem isn't adequately addressed by then, we are likely to see poorly-aligned superintelligences that are unintentionally hostile to the human race, with some of the catastrophic outcomes mentioned above.
 This is why so many experts are urging quick action on getting AI alignment research up to an adequate level.

 If it turns out that superintelligence is centuries away and such research is premature, little will have been lost.
 But if our projections were too optimistic, and superintelligence is imminent, then doing such research now rather than later becomes vital.